-Source: Based on data provided by the Office of the Secretary of Defense.
-Allocations as of October 13, 2009.
+Source: Based on data provided by the Office of the Secretary of Defense, FY2006-FY2009 allocations provided October 13, 2009.
 In one case, as noted, the figure is the amount notified to Congress.
+FY2010 figures are Congressional notifications provided as of June 18, 2010.